Sibling Found To Be Vexatious Litigant In Estate Dispute

 The court exercised its discretion to refuse PC’s leave to participate in the matter, stating

 “I would acknowledge that in many cases it will be in the interests of the incapable person that one or more of her children be accorded standing in a passing of accounts.
 I can see no such interest when the child and future beneficiary of the incapable person wishes to put forward vexatious arguments that can only cause family strife, further delay and expense and which will dissipate (the mother’s)’ assets, which she may well need for her health care and well-being over the balance of her life.”

-At Arbesman Hamilton LLP in Toronto, our empathetic and experienced lawyers provide effective legal guidance with power of attorney disputes, including compensation disputes and removal disputes.
+At NULaw in Toronto, our empathetic and experienced lawyers provide effective legal guidance with power of attorney disputes, including compensation disputes and removal disputes.
 If you are concerned about a friend, family member, or loved one contact us online or at 416-481-5604 to book a consultation today.